strapi/strapi/docs/docs/index.md

 ## RFCs

-A growing section we intend to populate over time with public facing RFCs once approve as a record.
+A growing section we intend to populate over time with public-facing RFCs once approved to maintain as a record.
 These assist in understanding the design direction of features and code to understand the contextual "whys" that may not be apparent.